 Project Puzzle Piece is an amazing opportunity for the Water-Oak community to come together and support our autistic community members and their families!

-There are opportunities for both business proprietors and individual residents to get involved and support Project Puzzle Piece!
+Both residents and business proprietors can get involved to support Project Puzzle Piece!

 For $100 each (cash or check), businesses will receive one custom, hand-painted 40” wide x 45” high wooden sign in the shape of a puzzle piece to display in, or in front of, their stores.
+Wooden puzzle piece signs were be sold from November 1, 2019 through December 2, 2019 and the WHS students are currently busy deigning and painting signs!
 The benefits include:

 Increased traffic to the business